taiyechen/taiyechen.github.io/_pages/about.md

 ##  Welcome!

-🙋 I am an Economics PhD candidate at American University, entering the job market this year.
+🙋 I am an Economics PhD candidate at American University, entering the 2024-2025 job market.

 🗂️ My primary research fields are *international trade*, *development economics*, and *macroeconomics*.
 My research explores how exchange rate dynamics and global value chains impact economic development in emerging markets.
 Through my work with the UN and APEC, I have also developed a strong interest and aim to explore in geoeconomic fragmentation and debt sustainability in future research